digeesh038/portfolio-1/README.md

 # 💼 Personal Portfolio

-A modern and responsive portfolio website built with React.js and powered by Vite for lightning-fast builds and hot module replacement.
+A modern and responsive portfolio website built with React.js and powered by Vite.
 Optimized with SEO (Search Engine Optimization) to improve visibility on search engines.
 ---

 ## 🔗 Live Demo